NAU-OSS/Group-11/TravelHelper/Contribution_Guidelines.md

 **Installation**

-1. Read ReadMe
+1. Read ReadMe :information_desk_person:

-1. Clone of fork the repository
+1. Clone of fork the repository :sun_with_face: :sun_with_face:

-1. Make some changes :)!
+1. Make some changes :)! :v:

 **To Create a Pull Request**